-What Is a Germany Airport Transit Visa?
+What Is a Germany Transit Visa?

 Do I Need a Germany Airport Transit Visa?

-You nationality is decisive whether you need an airport transit visa or not.
+Whether you need a German airport transit visa depends on your nationality.
 The list of those who need a Germany airport visa is quite narrow actually.

 - Democratic Republic of the Congo